- Find Help

 The Canadian Mental Health Association, PEI Division (CMHA) is a hub for self-help groups.
 We believe that sharing with people who understand us and who inspire hope, as well as offering support to others, is beneficial to our mental health.
 For that reason, CMHA keeps a record of self-help and support groups that meet in Prince Edward Island.

 Please note that CMHA has made every effort to keep this information accurate and up-to-date.
 However, it is a group’s responsibility to update CMHA staff regarding changes to their group.
-CMHA encourages any interested individual to contact the group leaders to confirm Please call 902-628-1648, toll free 1-800-682-1648, or email email@example.com if there is a change to your group’s information.
+CMHA encourages any interested individual to contact the group leaders to confirm.
+Please call 902-628-3666, toll free 1-800-682-1648, or email [email protected]. if there is a change to your group’s information or if you have a self-help or support group that you would like to add to the group listing.